RezoanoorRahman/Infinitely-Wide-Deep-Neural-Network-in-Torch/README.md

 ```

 Same for $Tanh()$ kernel.
-The core difference between this function and the last one is that during the Kernel building process, we used one extra argument $\text{chunk_size}$ which indicates how many components of the kernels will get updated at a single time.
+The core difference between this function and the last one is that during the Kernel building process, we used one extra argument `chunk_size` which indicates how many components of the kernels will get updated at a single time.